-If there was ever a remark that drove DI Lestrade up the wall, it was no followed by comment.
+If ever a remark drove DI Lestrade up the wall, it was no followed by comment.

-By nine-thirty that morning, Liam Newell was considered sober enough to be interviewed.
+By nine-thirty, the chief medical officer on duty considered Liam Newell sober enough to be interviewed.
 But while it might have been true that he'd sobered up, that didn't mean he was going to be co-operative.
-No comment was the order of the day- though, oddly, he'd rejected the offer of legal help.
+So far, he'd said no comment eleven times in a row though, oddly, he'd rejected the offer of legal help.

-There was something else that was bothering Lestrade a little as he sat across the interview table from his suspect.
-John Watson had immediately come to the conclusion that Newell was an alcoholic; the problem was, he neither smelled nor looked like one.
+There was something else bothering Lestrade a little as he sat across the interview table from his suspect.
+John Watson had immediately come to the conclusion that Newell must be an alcoholic, but he neither smelled nor looked like one.

 Lestrade had interviewed dozens of drunks in his time.
-They always smelled of alcohol.
+They always stank of alcohol.
 They sweated it from every pore.

 "Okay."
-Lestrade flicked his pen in a blatant attempt to irritate his suspect into talking, and not at all minding if he also irritated Sally Donovan, who was seated beside him.
+Lestrade flicked his pen in a blatant attempt to irritate his suspect into talking and not at all minding if he also irritated Sally Donovan, seated beside him.
 "Right.
 So let's go back to square one.
 Your full name?"